deadlysyn/resume/README.md

 I am pragmatic in both my work style and technology choices, seeing the world as a series of trade-offs that must be carefully considered and occasionally reevaluated.
 I have worked fully remote for over a decade, am an excellent communicator, and highly effective at asynchronous collaboration.
 I value flexibility, autonomy and deep focus enabling a state of flow.
 I love Linux, Vim, Git and opportunities to solve new puzzles in a variety of languages.

-### Guiding Principles

-These quotes have always been near and dear to my heart:

-- _Specialization is for insects._ -Robert A. Heinlein
-- _We are all apprentices in a craft where no one ever becomes a master._ -Ernest Hemingway
-- _The humblest tasks get beautified if loving hands do them._ -Louisa May Alcott

 ### Experience

 #### January 2020-Present | Senior DevOps Engineer | Sonatype (https://sonatype.com)